 Add-RecipientPermission -Identity "Shared_Mailbox_Name" -Trustee Office 365_User_Email_Address -AccessRights SendAs

-After understanding about how to create shared mailboxes, let’s check out to migrate Office 365 shared mailbox to user mailbox.
+After understanding how to create shared mailboxes, let’s check out to migrate Office 365 shared mailbox to the user mailbox.

 When we talk about how to move Office 365 shared mailbox data to another account, then two scenarios come into existence.
 The first instance is when the shared mailbox data migrates into the same tenant.
 And, the second case is when an administrator needs to move the mailbox to a different Office 365 tenant.

 In both cases, the automated software entitled Office 365 to Office 365 migration tool can be used.
 This tool is devised to export the Office 365 mailboxes, including shared mailboxes to the same or different Office 365 domains without any trouble.
 So, use this tool, and make the migration process trouble-free.

 Office 365 shared mailbox is not an ordinary primary mailbox, it is more than that.
 In fact, every organization needs that type of functionality.